Bayesian inversion and the Tomita-Takesaki modular group: Discussion and outlook

 In this article, we showed how the Tomita--Takesaki modular automorphism group (or semigroup) is related to disintegrations and Bayesian inverses, concepts that arise naturally in the setting of synthetic probability~\cite{ChJa18,Fr20,PaBayes}.
 This brings the categorical approach towards probability closer to the algebraic approach pioneered by Segal~\cite{Se65}, Umegaki~\cite{Um54}, and others.
 We reviewed how the Accardi--Cecchini (AC) condition generalizes the modular group invariance of a subalgebra to the case of UCP maps, and not just injective $*$-homomorphisms.
 We then demonstrated how the Bayes condition generalizes the AC condition to allow for non-faithful states.
 Indeed, in the case of non-faithful states, we saw that the AC condition is not enough to guarantee the existence of a state-preserving conditional expectation, or more generally a Bayesian inverse.
 The remaining condition for the existence of Bayesian inverses was discovered in~\cite{PaRuBayes} and enhanced in the present paper (Theorem~\ref{thm:ncbayesmatrix}).
 Furthermore, a simplified condition, in terms of disintegrations, was presented for the first time in this paper for the existence of state-preserving conditional expectations (Theorem~\ref{thm:Takesakinonfaithfuldsum}).

-In the quantum information theory literature, the Petz recovery map and its swiveled/rotated variant have played an important role in terms of information recovery~\cite{JRSWW16,JRSWW18}.
+In the quantum information theory literature, the Petz recovery map and its rotated, twirled, and swivelled variants have played important roles for information recovery~\cite{Wilde15,JRSWW16,JRSWW18,SuToHa16,Je17,PaBu22}.
 However, for non-faithful states, the Petz recovery map does not specify the action off the support algebra.
 On the other hand, the Bayesian inverse does not always exist, unlike the Petz recovery map.
 As such, it is important to study approximate versions of Bayesian inverses.
-From this, one might suspect the existence of some interpolation between these two approaches towards quantum Bayesian inference.
-Furthermore, just like perfect error-correction is related to disintegrations~\cite{PaBayes}, which has its approximate versions~\cite{LNCY97}, one might guess that approximate versions of Bayesian inverses could be used in an alternative approach towards approximate error-correction.
+From this, one might suspect the existence of some interpolation between these two approaches towards quantum Bayesian inference~\cite{PaFu22}.
+Furthermore, just like perfect error-correction is related to disintegrations~\cite{PaBayes}, which has its approximate versions~\cite{LNCY97,BeOr10,NgMa10}, one might guess that approximate versions of Bayesian inverses could be used in an alternative approach towards approximate error-correction and entanglement-wedge reconstruction~\cite{CHPSSW19}.

 Finally, the Petz recovery map and its swiveled/rotated variants do not generally work in generalizing the strengthened data-processing inequality to the quantum setting.
 Classically, this inequality states that if $p$ is a probability measure on a finite set $X$, and $X\xstoch{f}Y$ is a stochastic map to a finite set $Y$, then there exists a \emph{recovery map}, i.e., a probability-preserving stochastic map $(Y,f\circ p)\xstoch{g}(X,p)$ such that